What Are Fringe Benefits and Why Are They Important?

 Healthcare

-While many nonprofit employees are driven by mission over salary, more organizations are competing with corporate employers for top talent by offering enticing advantages.
-Common benefits include onsite meals, bonuses for exceeding fundraising goals, and PTO to share their expertise in speaking engagements.
-To help employees plan for their professional and financial futures, many nonprofits also offer education reimbursement and financial management services like budget planning.
+While many non-profit employees are driven by mission over salary, more organizations are competing with corporate employers for top talent.
+Common benefits include meals, fundraising bonuses, and PTO for off-site events.

 Technology